yefremov/jsdom/lib/newapi1.md

 The property `window` retrieves the `Window` object that you created.

-The properties `virtualConsole` and `cookieJar` reflect the options you pass in, or the defaults if nothing was passed in for those options.
+The properties `virtualConsole` and `cookieJar` reflect the options you pass in, or the defaults created for you if nothing was passed in for those options.

 ### Serializing the document with `serialize()`